hsgser/hsgser.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm a CS Ph.D. candidate at UCLA under the supervision of Professor <a href="https://baharanm.github.io/">Baharan Mirzasoleiman</a> and a Student Research at Google Research.
+Hi, I'm a CS Ph.D. candidate at UCLA under the supervision of Professor <a href="https://baharanm.github.io/">Baharan Mirzasoleiman</a>.
 My research focuses on improving data quality to enhance the performance and efficiency of large (vision-)language models.
 Specifically, I work on **synthetic data generation** and **data selection** to optimize training, making these models more effective and accessible.

 Before joining UCLA, I was an AI Resident at <a href="https://www.vinai.io/">VinAI</a>.
 Prior to that, I received my BS degree, summa cum laude, from Toyo University.
 Going further back in time, I was a graduate of High School for Gifted Students (Hanoi University of Science) and a Maths Olympian (silver medal, IMO 2015).